 Unlike the Just Eat Shares, the New Shares (and other Ordinary Shares) are not capable of being held, transferred or settled through the CREST settlement systems.
-For this reason, Just Eat Shareholders who tender acceptances in respect of Just Eat Shares in uncertificated form through CREST (directly or through a broker or other nominee with a CREST account) (other than the Restricted Overseas Shareholders) will not be issued with New Shares directly but will be issued with an equivalent number of CREST depositary interests issued by CREST Depositary Limited (a subsidiary of Euroclear UK) whereby CREST Depositary Limited will hold overseas securities on trust for the CREST member to whom it has issued depositary interests ("CDIs") ("Just Eat Takeaway.com CDIs") as is equivalent to the number of New Shares they would otherwise be entitled to receive under the terms of the Combination.
+For this reason, Scheme Shareholders who hold their Scheme Shares in uncertificated form through CREST (directly or through a broker or other nominee with a CREST account) immediately prior to the Scheme Record Time (other than the Restricted Overseas Shareholders) will not be issued with New Shares directly but will be issued with an equivalent number of CREST depositary interests issued by CREST Depositary Limited (a subsidiary of Euroclear UK) whereby CREST Depositary Limited will hold overseas securities on trust for the CREST member to whom it has issued depositary interests ("CDIs") ("Just Eat Takeaway.com CDIs") as is equivalent to the number of New Shares they would otherwise be entitled to receive under the terms of the Combination.

-For Just Eat Shareholders who tender acceptances in respect of Just Eat Shares in certificated form (that is, not in CREST), Takeaway.com has arranged for a CSN Facility pursuant to which Just Eat Shareholders will receive their interests in New Shares by means of the CSN Facility.
+For Just Eat Shares held in certified form (that is, not in CREST), Takeaway.com has arranged for a CSN Facility pursuant to which Scheme Shareholders will receive their interests in New Shares by means of the CSN Facility.